hrvach/deskhop/README.md

 It also remembers the LED state for each computer, so you can pick up exactly how you left it.

 ![Image](img/demo-typing.gif)

-## User Manual
-To help you set up, configure and program the board available [read the manual provided here](user-manual.pdf).

 ## How to build